fiugd/blog/docs/_misc/scratch.md

+---

+title: "scratch"
+description: "thoughts that have not been sorted and arranged much"
+image:
+video:

+---

 What if the running instance of fiug were considered a remote?
 To change running instance, push to that remote:
 [git push to different remote](https://stackoverflow.com/questions/5181845/git-push-existing-repo-to-a-new-and-different-remote-repo-server)